kevinspencer/lastweekly/README.md

 ### behold the Wordpress!

-The upcoming versions of lastweekly will support posting to Wordpress
+lastweekly now supports posting to Wordpress.

 ### genesis